-When I was in my 20s, I lived in a big city on the Northeast coast.
+In my 20s, I lived in a big city on the Northeast coast.
 Considering that this was a big, dirty, polluted city, I was a bit shocked when I overheard some colleagues planning a weekend trip to go mushroom foraging.

-If you try eating roses in an non-survival situation, make sure you choose organic ones.
+If you try eating roses in a non-survival situation, make sure you choose organic ones.
 Roses are one of the most heavily sprayed plants!

 - Young leaves are the best.
 By the time the flower blooms, the leaves will be VERY bitter.
 Use young leaves in salads.